sllynn/streamlit-ais-broadcast/README.md

   - the name of a Delta table, described below, registered in your workspace data catalogue;

   and save the file locally as `config.yaml`.
+- Run the Streamlit server with `streamlit run app.py` from the shell.
+- Follow the link to access the dashboard through your browser.

 ### Creating the Delta table to support this demo
 To create the dataset for this demo: